lowrycito/handbook/pages/study-manual-general-handbook.md

         * 26.5.4.
 Members Who Have Not Lived in the Same Ward for at Least One YearEntering the temple is a sacred privilege.
 Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.
         * 26.5.5.
 After Divorce, Separation, or AnnulmentEntering the temple is a sacred privilege.
 Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.
         * 26.5.6.
 Members Whose Close Relatives Publicly Oppose the Church or Belong to Apostate GroupsEntering the temple is a sacred privilege.
 Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.
         * 26.5.7.
-Members Who Identify as TransgenderEntering the temple is a sacred privilege.
+Individuals Who Identify as TransgenderEntering the temple is a sacred privilege.
 Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.
         * 26.5.8.
 Members Who Have Committed a Serious SinEntering the temple is a sacred privilege.
 Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.
         * 26.5.9.
 Members Who Have Been Readmitted after Church Membership Withdrawal or ResignationEntering the temple is a sacred privilege.
 Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.
     * 27\.
 Temple Ordinances for the Living